TenzeT/KnightTour/README.md

 # Knight's Tour
-A program to solve the Knight's Tour problem
+A program to solve the Knight's Tour problem.
+KnightTour.xml contains the KnightTour class UML diagram and design documentation.

 ## Getting Started